liquidev/powerbf/README.md

 **But how is it so much better?**

 First of all, powerbf does more optimization than microbf.
-While it does not do it in the same way (optimizing during compilation in microvf vs after compilation in powerbf), it can still yield quite an improvement in all sorts if brainfuck programs, especially badly-written ones.
+While it does not do it in the same way (optimizing during compilation in microbf vs after compilation in powerbf), it can still yield quite an improvement in all sorts if brainfuck programs, especially badly-written ones.